great-expectations/great_expectations/docs/terms/data_connector.md

 The Wildcard Data Reference is how Data Connectors deal with that problem, making it easy to search external stores and understand data.

+When defining a Data Connector for your Datasource, you may include wildcard Data References as part of the configuration for the Datasource.
+This is done by including wildcards in the default regex defined in the Data Connector's portion of the Datasource's configuration.
+Typically, you will see this used for `InferredAssetFilesystemDataConnector`s in Datasources connecting to a filesystem.
+For an example of this, please see [our guide on how to connect to data on a filesystem using Pandas](../guides/connecting_to_your_data/filesystem/pandas.md).

 Under the hood, when processing a Batch Request, the Data Connector may find multiple matching Batches.
 Generally, the Data Connector will simply return a list of all matching Batch Identifiers.